Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Quaggoth Spore Servant.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/underdark
 - monster/size/medium
 - monster/type/plant
-statblock: inline
+aliases: ["Quaggoth Spore Servant"]
 ---
 # Quaggoth Spore Servant
 *Source: Monster Manual p.
-230, Waterdeep: Dungeon of the Mad Mage, Icewind Dale: Rime of the Frostmaiden*
+230*

 A spore servant is any Large or smaller creature brought back to life by the animating spores of a myconid sovereign.
 A creature that was never flesh and blood to begin with (such as a construct, elemental, ooze, plant, or undead) can't be turned into a spore servant.